Build Your First Blog in Hugo

 Hugo?

-First I started to use Hugo is for my Malayalam write up a blog wizbi tales (Malayalam is a language spoken in Kerala, India), After the initial learning curves, I loved it for simplicity and performance.
-And when I started this blog itself I didn’t think twice.
+I first started using Hugo for my Malayalam write-ups blog, Wizbi Tales (which has since been shut down and moved to this website).
+Malayalam is a language spoken in Kerala, India.
+After overcoming the initial learning curve, I appreciated Hugo for its simplicity and performance.
+When I started this blog, I didn’t have to think twice about using it.

-Okay, Now let’s start. the below section shows how to install Hugo in Windows and develop a blog in it.
+Okay, Now let’s dive to the steps for creating a blog in Hugo.
+The below section shows how to install Hugo in Windows and develop a blog in it.

 Create Your Directories